 2. Allowable Delay Costs

 a.
 Extended Labor.
-Compute labor costs during delays as specified in for all non-salaried personnel remaining on the Project as required under collective bargaining agreements or for other Engineer-approved reasons.
+Compute labor costs during delays as specified in 109.05.C.2 for all non-salaried personnel remaining on the Project as required under collective bargaining agreements or for other Engineer-approved reasons.

 b.
 Escalated Labor.
-To receive payment for escalated labor costs, demonstrate that the Department-caused delay forced the Work to be performed during a period when labor costs were higher than planned at the time of Bid.
-Provide adequate support documentation for the costs, allowances, and benefits specified in .
-The Department will pay wages and fringes with a 20 percent mark-up to cover administrative costs.
+To receive payment for escalated labor costs, demonstrate that the LPA-caused delay forced the Work to be performed during a period when labor costs were higher than planned at the time of Bid.
+Provide adequate support documentation for the costs, allowances, and benefits specified in 109.05.C.2.
+The LPA will pay wages and fringes with a 20 percent mark-up to cover administrative costs.

 c.
 Idle Equipment or Equipment Demobilization.
-The Department will pay the Contractor according to for idle equipment, other than small tools, that must remain on the Project during the delays.
-The Department will pay the Contractor’s transportation costs to remove and return equipment not required on the Project during the delays.
+The LPA will pay the Contractor according to 109.05.C.4.c for idle equipment, other than small tools, that must remain on the Project during the delays.
+The LPA will pay the Contractor’s transportation costs to remove and return equipment not required on the Project during the delays.
 No other equipment costs are recoverable as a result of delay.

 d.
 Material Escalation or Material Storage.
-The Department will pay the Contractor for increased material costs or material storage costs due to the delay.
+The LPA will pay the Contractor for increased material costs or material storage costs due to the delay.
 Obtain the Engineer’s approval before storing materials due to a delay.
 Payment will be based upon the accepted quantity of work performed during the period for which escalated costs have been approved.
-The Department will pay increased material costs with an 8 percent mark-up to cover administrative costs and any material waste inherent to the Work.
+The LPA will pay increased material costs with an 8 percent mark-up to cover administrative costs and any material waste inherent to the Work.

 e.
 Field Overhead.
-The Department will pay any Contractor or subcontractor for field overhead costs which include the cost of supervision, field office and office supplies, and utilities for which payment is not provided for in , during a delay period provided all of the following criteria are met:
+The LPA will pay any Contractor or subcontractor for field overhead costs which include the cost of supervision, field office and office supplies, and utilities for which payment is not provided for in 109.05.D.2.f, during a delay period provided all of the following criteria are met:

-(1) The Contractor or subcontractor has incurred an excusable, compensable delay that delays the Work at least 10 Calendar Days beyond the original Completion Date.
+(1) The DBT has incurred an excusable, compensable delay that delays the Work at least 10 Calendar Days beyond the original Completion Date.
 These days are cumulative throughout the project.

-(2) The delay for which payment of field overhead is sought is only due to delays defined in , , or for delays due to revised Work as specified in or .
+(2) The delay for which payment of field overhead is sought is only due to delays defined in 108.06.D.2, 108.06.D.3, 108.06.D.5 or for delays due to revised Work as specified in 104.02.B or 104.02.F.

-The Department will pay the salary and fringes plus a 5 percent markup for field personnel identified in Table .
+The LPA will pay the salary and fringes plus a 5 percent markup for field personnel identified in Table 109.05-4.

 Table 109.05-4